How to Stop Shoes From Rubbing Achilles

 To soften them quickly, try mashing the heel of the boot with your hands and feet.
 You might be afraid that doing this will ruin your shoes.
 However, they’ll take the right shape when you step into them again, and the leather at the back of the boot should be softer.

-Wear the Right Socks
+Wear The Right Socks

 If you need to wear socks with your shoes, make sure that you’re wearing the appropriate kind.
 Loose, itchy socks will cause unnecessary rubbing.
 Consider purchasing tight socks that are designed for hiking or sports.
 They’ll wick away moisture and reduce your risk of getting blisters.

-Look for socks with extra heel padding.
+To stop your shoes from rubbing on your Achilles, look for socks with extra heel padding.
 The cushion may be all that you need to make your feet feel good.

 Sweaty feet are often a recipe for blisters.
 If you have a problem with moisture on your feet, do everything that you can to minimize sweat.
 Sprinkling cornstarch or talcum powder into your shoes and socks can dry them out.